mrviki/Discord-Verified-Tokens-And-Maill-Acc/README.md

 * all u have to do just change the name of txt file to (tokens.txt)

-* when u done with that download the token checker
+* when u done with that download the token checker zip file and extract it

 * require : npm install